Michael’s Place Transitional Housing Program for Veterans

 To get information about entering Michael’s Place please contact 206.726.5688 or email email@example.com.

 We recommend registering at the Veterans Hospital (1660 S. Columbian Way, Seattle, WA 98122, 206.762.1010) right away if you haven’t already.
-We also recommend you visit the VA’s Community Housing and Outreach Services in Renton to get screened for and learn about various short and long term housing programs and opportunities for Veterans who are homeless.
+We also recommend you visit the VA’s Community Housing and Outreach Services in Renton to get screened for and learn about various short and long term housing programs and opportunities for Veterans who are experiencing homelessness.
 Walk in hours: T-F 8:30-11:30 at 419 S. 2nd St., Renton.
 425-203-7200.